TRAIN HARD

 BASIC

-PURPOSE: Run through and learn the basic function of the RedCat.
+PURPOSE (why you are doing this drill): Run through and learn the basic function of the RedCat.

-GOAL: Create the basic muscle memory of the live fire sequence of the AR platform using the RedCat so the controls operate just like they would with live rounds.
+GOAL (what you will accomplish): Create the basic muscle memory of the live fire sequence of the AR platform using the RedCat so the controls operate just like they would with live rounds.

-SET-UP: Rifle with the RedCat installed.
+SET-UP (the equipment you will need): Rifle with the RedCat installed.
 Shot timer (optional).
 Three targets in a row 10ft – 20ft away.

-PROCEDURE: Start facing the targets, with the rifle on “SAFE” and pointed down in a safe direction (the “low ready” position).
+PROCEDURE (the drill itself): Start facing the targets, with the rifle on “SAFE” and pointed down in a safe direction (the “low ready” position).
 Slowly bring the rifle to bear on the first target, As you raise the muzzle, switch the safety selector to “FIRE.”
 Engage the three targets.
 When finished, lower the rifle back to low ready.
 As you lower the rifle, switch the safety selector back to “SAFE.”
 Repeat this basic exercise over and over to build muscle memory and familiarize yourself with how the RedCat works.

 PURPOSE: Highlight the advantage of training with the RedCat in a slightly more complex scenario.